 Better focus and concentration during school

 Our programs teach soccer skills alongside healthy nutrition and our players are frequent visitors to encourage the children to maintain the healthy habits they are learning.
+We are currently operating in 10 Centers including all our mini-pitches.

 Poor nutrition and obesity are both challenges to low-income neighborhoods.
 Low accessibility to nutritious foods can cause health problems to residents located in food deserts.
 The addition of gardens to these areas may improve nutrition and increase the consumption of fruits and vegetables.